kubevirt/containerized-data-importer/README.md

 `glide install` scans imports and resolves missing and unsued dependencies.
 `-v` removes nested vendor and Godeps/_workspace directories.

-### Compile importer binary from source
+### Create importer image from source

 ```
 cd $GOPATH/src/github.com/yard-turkey/
-make importer importer-image
+make importer
 ```
 which places the binary in _./bin/importer_.
-The importer image is built locally and visible in `docker images`.
+The importer image is pushed to `jcoperh/importer:latest`, and this is where the pod will pull image from.

 ### Export ENV variables